Later life financial planning: everything you need to know

 The surviving partner may be left to sort through a great deal of financial information, which can be an additional stress at an already difficult time.

-A financial adviser can take this burden off your hands and ensure that everything continues to be arranged in your best interests.
+A financial adviser can take this burden off your hands and help you manage your money going forward.

 Get expert financial advice